How do I get found in local search results?

 Google Business Profile

-Next, make sure to link your site to your Google Business Profile (GBP); because if your site has nothing for local searches and your competitor does – who do you think Google will choose to show in local search results?
+Next, make sure to link your site to your Google Business Profile (GBP), previously known as Google My Business; because if your site has nothing for local searches and your competitor does – who do you think Google will choose to show in local search results?

 With that being said, make sure to set up Google Business Profile (GBP).

-Google Business Profile (previously known as Google My Business), is more so for physical and service-area-based businesses, however, even if you service clients globally, it doesn’t hurt to set this up to increase brand awareness in your local area.
+Google Business Profile, is more so for physical and service-area-based businesses, however, even if you service clients globally, it doesn’t hurt to set this up to increase brand awareness in your local area.

 This will also make it so that your business appears on Google Maps and in Google Local Pack.
 Learn more about Google Local Pack in our blog post here.